brsynth/straindesign/README.md

 ## Usage

-### Define the best combination of genes deletion to optimize a target.
+### Define the best combination of genes deletion to optimize a target

 ```sh
 python -m straindesign simulate-deletion \